-April 22: Serger Blindstitch Foot.
+August 26 (formerly April class): Serger Blindstitch Foot.
 Have you ever considered using the blindstitch foot to sew the perfect edge?
 Learn the difference between the two sizes of blindstitch feet.
 A fun application is to use this foot with a flatlock to create a unique-looking ladder hem found in ready-to-wear clothing.
 Just because it’s called the blindstitch foot doesn’t mean you have to make a blind hem.
 Learn how to achieve a great-looking pintuck on woven and knit fabrics.
 You can use this technique to embellish your fabric to create everything from heirloom yokes to T-shirt panels and pillow tops.

-July 22: Serger Elasticator Foot.
+November 25 (formerly July class): Serger Elasticator Foot.
 The elasticator foot for your Bernina and Bernette model sergers can add just the perfect amount of stretch to your elastic as you stitch it in place.
 This clever foot is great for making crib sheets, ironing board covers, or simply installing narrow elastic around an opening or pocket.
 Even better—you can use the Bernette elasticator foot on the b42 coverstitch machine as well.
 In this lesson, you will learn the various applications and gain an understanding for how to operate the presser foot with ease.
 Get ready to add elastic to all the sewing things!

-September 23: Binding with a Yarn Edge.
+Binding with a Yarn Edge.
 Learn to bind with a yarn edge—this finish will surprise you!
 Everyone will think you bought an expensive fold-over wool braid.
 This is great on clothing or your wool projects.

-October 28: Decorative Threads on a Serger.
+Decorative Threads on a Serger.
 One advantage to a serger is that the large looper eye accommodates many thick and decorative threads that can be hard to use in a standard sewing machine.
 In this lesson, we will experiment with many decorative threads, including thick and thin decorative threads and various quilting threads too.
 Learn how these stitches look and how to use them in your next project.

-November 25: Cording Feet #22 and #25.
+Cording Feet #22 and #25.
 The Cording Feet #22 and #25 are designed to create beautiful couching, guiding several cords at the same time under the foot.
 This process is great for adding texture and dimension to any project.
 In this lesson, learn decorative couching techniques to prepare and design beautiful fabrics for your next project.

-December 23: Piped Binding.
+Piped Binding.
 A well-done bound edge creates a beautiful finish, but why not take it up a notch and add piping to the binding?
 A piped binding will create a “wow” finish to any project.